 Appetizers: vegetable samosas; tandoori quail; pakora; coriander garlic prawns; chicken 65 (marinated in south Indian spices, sautéed with curry leaves); Ajwaini paneer tikka

 South Indian Specialties (with sambar lentil-based stew and coconut chutney): dosa (crispy rice and lentil crêpes with choice of four toppings: masala, Mysore masala, butter chicken or egg); idli steamed rice cake; vada savoury doughnut

-Drinks: wines: house wine $35 litre, $7.50 to $11.50 by the glass; four choices; bottled beer including Indian brands; house and premium spirits; Indian Specialty Drinks: kesar badam (almond shake), rose milk, masala chai, south Indian coffee, lassi yoghurt smoothies (mango and salted)
+Drinks: Wines: bottles $25 to $35, house wine $35 litre, $7.50 to $11.50 by the glass; 10 choices include Canadian labels; bottled beer including Indian brands; house and premium spirits; Indian Specialty Drinks: kesar badam (almond shake), rose milk, masala chai, south Indian coffee, lassi yoghurt smoothies (mango and salted)